ruchen01/entity_topic_newspaper/README.md

 ![Preview](https://github.com/ruchen01/entity_topic_newspaper/assets/header.png)

 This repository contains a barebones implementation of a topic and name entity extraction engine.
-The implementation is based on leveraging pre-trained models from BERT for topic modeling and GloVe for name entity.
+The implementation is based on leveraging pre-trained models from BERT combining with TFIDF for topic modeling and GloVe for name entity.

 It allows you to: